Skip to Content

 disney cruises room service pizza cookies cheese and soda

-If you order drinks through room service they’ll cost you money though so if you are doing this, run up to the pool deck to get some soda and bring it to your room, that’s what I did.
-Luckily because the ship isn’t very big, it was never far to go.
+If you order drinks through room service they’ll cost you money.
+If you are ordering room service, run up to the pool deck to get some free soda and bring it to your room.

 We Had a Balcony Cabin

-We went next to find our cabin and I’ve never had a cabin quite like it.
 One thing that Disney seem really good at is giving out upgrades.
 I booked an oceanview cabin and was upgraded to a balcony cabin.

-Most of the people I spoke to onboard had either been given an upgrade or had paid to upgrade their cabin, the sailing I was on was at reduced capacity so it may have something to do with that.
+Most of the people I spoke to onboard had either been given an upgrade or had paid to upgrade their cabin.
+The sailing I was on was at reduced capacity so it may have something to do with that.

 disney magic balcony cabin sofabed towel animal and chocolates

-I’m usually more of an inside cabin kind of person but they weren’t available to book when I booked this cruise.
-Disney cruises almost always sell out very fast and that’s one of the reasons they can charge as much as they do.
+Disney cruises almost always sell out very fast, and that’s one of the reasons they can charge as much as they do.

 The cabin was pretty big and our balcony was a really nice size.
-There were lots of surprises in here, like me having to sleep on the sofabed and the toilet being in a different room.
+There were lots of surprises in here, like me having to sleep on the sofabed and the toilet being in a separate room.

-Disney do ‘Rotational Dining’
+Disney Have ‘Rotational Dining’

 disney magic rapunzel table dining room

-Disney calls this ‘rotational dining’ and basically, you are assigned a different restaurant each night and your waiters and everybody else in that restaurant follow you to the next restaurant.
+Disney calls this ‘rotational dining’, and basically, you are assigned a different restaurant each night, and your waiters and everybody else in that restaurant follow you to the next restaurant.

 The service was really good and the waiters would take the time to talk to the kids.
-Some of our dining experiences were much better than others but the best was the first we had in Animator’s Palate.

 Animator’s Palate Was a Great Dining Experience

-I’ve never ever had a dinner quite this one and I don’t know if I would have believed it if it was described to me.
-When we came into the restaurant, everything was black an white and when we sat down we were given a piece of paper and a pen and told to draw a character.
+When we came into the restaurant, everything was black and white and when we sat down, we were given a piece of paper and a pen and told to draw a character.

 disney cruise animators palate tables animation